Overview

 Significant Transportation Infrastructure Projects in St. Louis

-The interactive map below shows significant transportation infrastructure improvements that have been funded and will be built between 2024 and 2027, plus the planned MetroLink Green Line that is currently in project development.
+The interactive map below shows significant transportation infrastructure improvements that have been funded and will be built between 2025 and 2028, plus the planned Green Line Bus Rapid Transit Project, which is currently in project development.
 Click on each project to learn more, or read about select projects below the map.

 Principal Arterial Traffic Safety Enhancements

-The City is investing more than $46 million between 2024 and 2026 to make traffic calmer and smoother on about 30 miles of arterial City streets.
+The City is investing more than $46 million between 2024 and 2026 to improve pavement conditions and safety on about 30 miles of arterial City streets.
 Improvements will include lane reconfigurations and reductions, ADA improvements, additional shared and protected bike paths, shorter crosswalks, and pavement resurfacing.

 Continental Crosswalks